khakhalin/Teaching/Intro_Neuroscience/neuro_syllabus_remote_2021.md

 # Existential Neuroscience, Spring 2021

-*Version: Jan 23 2021*
+*Version: Jan 30 2021*

 # Course Goals

-The ultimate goal of this course is to give you a chance to enjoy neuroscience.

-In practice, it means that by the end of this course, I want you to be able to slowly read a modern neuroscience paper.
-It won't be easy, as this field is highly specialized, but I want you to reach a point at which you can make it through an unfamiliar paper in a day or so.

-In turn, this means that by the end of the course you should:

-* Understand and be able to explain a set of key neuroscience concepts
+I firmly believe that knowing neuroscience makes you a better human.
+But probably not in a way one could expect.
+Knowing how anxiety works doesn't necessarily help you to avoid anxiety, and learning about memory does not give you some magic backdoor access to your memories.
+Of course, learning about the brains may help you to manage your own brain a bit better, but that's not the main goal.

+The main goal, I think, is to figure out what makes us human.
+To learn what aspects of human existence are actually just a direct consequence of how our bodies, and our brains are built.
+But also, to get some idea about what pseudoscientific claims about the brain are just that, pseudoscience lies.
+That's where learning neuroscience (but learning it well!) can change one's perspective on the world.
+Maybe ultimately it's about personal responsibility, about figuring out which or our actions and perceptions are just a product of our biology, and the other way around, seeing what crappy behaviors cannot be explained by biology, despite what some people try to claim.
+I'm getting a bit too cryptic here, as I don't want to spoil anything, or preach the answers, for that matter, but there are some interesting questions to consider.
+And preaching good questions is certainly ok!

+So, with this in mind, the goals of this course:

+* To enjoy some neuroscience, as one cannot learn what they don't like
+* Learn some nuts and bolts of our brains; some key concepts, principles, and terminology
-* Get better in navigating, reading, and analyzing science papers
+* Get better in navigating, reading, and analyzing scientific papers

-* Become familiar with key methods used in neuro research
+* Become familiar with key methods and approaches used in neuroscience  research
-* Learn some important terminology (again, to make it easier to read papers)
+* Get a better idea of how people do science, and how to distinguish between bad and good science
-* Understand how neuroscience relates to other areas of knowledge (evolution, human psychology, robotics, philosophy etc.)
+* See how neuroscience relates to broader questions in biology, psychology, sociology, and maybe even philosophy
-* Develop an idea about how to collect, analyze, and present experimental data

 ## Course Logistics

 **Instructor:** Arseny Khakhalin (pronounced: ar-SEH-ny ha-HA-leen; ipa: ɑr'sʲenʲi xa'xalʲin); [khakhalin@bard.edu](mailto:khakhalin@bard.edu)

-As we are still in a pandemic, with new strains emerging, the course is online-only.
-The instruction will consist of several parts:
+As we are still in a pandemic, with new viral strains emerging, the course is online-only.

+The instruction will consist of an asynchronous and synchronous parts:

 * **Asynchronous** part:
-  * **Assignments and questions on Piazza** - a special messaging board for teaching.
+  * **Assignments and questions on Piazza** (https://piazza.com/) - a special messaging board for teaching.
 All readings, videos, labs, and all organizational info will be posted there!
 See below for details.
-  * **Online readings** (no need to buy anything)
+  * **Online readings** (no paper textbooks; no need to buy anything)
   * **Lectures** on Youtube
-  * Interactive interactions on Piazza (I won't be able to respond to every post and every assignment, but I will definitely respond to some)
+  * My answers to your questions on Piazza.
+I won't be able to respond to every question, and also, some of your questions we'll discuss in class, on Zoom (see below).
+But still, I will post some responses if the questions are particularly good, and posted early enough.
 * **Synchronous** part:
   * **Zoom Seminars**: we'll have classes (seminar discussions) twice a week, on **Monday and Thursday, 8:30-9:50 am EST**.
   * **Labs**: we have virtual and remote labs.
 On some days we'll connect on Zoom (**Tuesday, 8:30-9:50 am EST**), and run the lab realtime.
 On some weeks the lab will be fully online (I'll give you a link, and you'll do the lab at your own pace, then submit your results).
 On some weeks we may also do a mixed approach: either first have the lab, then discuss the results on Zoom, or first briefly talk on Zoom, then run the lab.